Stony Crest Island, aka Warner Island and Jewel Island

 n 1956, the summer home would be purchased by the St. Lawrence Seaway Development Corp. and demolished after Tecon Corporation, holders of the government contract to remove shoals from the American Channel of the river, hired three Alexandria Bay men, Ernie Mance, Joe Trussdel, Sr., and John Langlois, to perform the work and have it completed within six weeks.

-Stony Crest Island would ultimately lose its north half to straighten out the shipping channel, including the portion that the 24-room summer mansion was built on.
+Stony Crest Island would ultimately lose its north half to straighten out the shipping channel, including the portion where the 24-room summer mansion was built.
 As the Watertown Daily Times reported in an editorial after Mr. Beardlees death in 1963—

 Even though the Beardslees had spent 20 years or so at the island, it was typicalof both him and his wife that, having lived lives characterized by great change, they were completely adjusted to the changes of the river and were ready to surrender their property to the seaway.

-In 1986, the St Lawrence River Seaway Development Corp. would put the island up for highest bidder.
-Mr. and Mrs. David L. Kellner, of Keyes Ave. in Watertown, would put in the high-bid of $77,770.
-Mr. Kellner was unsure of their plans for the island at the time, but may have purchased it on speculation as it would appear listed for sale in 1994 with an asking price of $200,000, “ready for you to build your dream home.”
+In 1986, the St Lawrence River Seaway Development Corp. would put the island up for the highest bidder.
+Mr. and Mrs. David L. Kellner, of Keyes Ave. in Watertown, would put in the high bid of $77,770.
+Mr. Kellner was unsure of their plans for the island then but may have purchased it on speculation as it would appear listed for sale in 1994 with an asking price of $200,000, “ready for you to build your dream home.”